citizennet/purescript-lynx/.k8s/README.md

 - `ingress.host` **required**: the hostname for your local deployment, e.g. `dude.dev.citizennet.com`
 - `persistence.path` **required**: the local path to your Lynx repository, e.g. `/home/dude/src/purescript-lynx`
 - `watch` _optional (default: `false`)_: whether you'd like to deploy an additional container that runs `make watch` for you

+## Caveats

+There are some downsides to having a container run `make watch` on your behalf.
+Container processes are all initiated by `root`, so all files and folders produced from the `watch` builds will have `root` ownership, e.g. `bower_components/`, `node_modules/`, and `output/`.
+This might cause issues if you then wish to manually trigger a build or install a dependency without `exec`ing into your container to do so as root, or running those commands via `sudo`.